articles

 Lost In Translation in Beijing

 In 2005, I get lost in Beijing.
-This was before I had started to study Chinese.
+This is before I start studying Chinese.

 15/11/2012